mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 extraOptions.mongocryptdSpawnArgs if they need to inspect mongocryptd logs.

-Upon construction, the ClientEncryption MUST create a MongoClient to mongocryptd configured with serverSelectionTimeoutMS=1000.
+Upon construction, the MongoClient MUST create a MongoClient to mongocryptd configured with serverSelectionTimeoutMS=1000.

 If spawning is necessary, the driver MUST spawn mongocryptd whenever